sbstjn/faas-makefile/README.md

 # Commands

-Run `make configure package deplout outputs` and you're down.
-Tooling should be easy and not a barrier. 😍
+Run `make configure package deploy outputs` and you're done.

+Tooling should make things easier and not be a barrier. 😍

 ## Configure